-5 Must issuers seek authorisation for a listing?
+Must issuers seek authorisation for a listing?
 What information must issuers provide to the listing authority and how is it assessed?

 Issuers seeking to list their shares on a stock exchange in Switzerland must comply with the applicable exchange listing rules.
-The SIX Listing Rules, for example, are largely modelled on the EU Prospectus Directive, albeit less extensive and more flexible.
+The SIX Listing Rules, for example, are largely modelled on the EU Prospectus Directive, although they are less extensive and more flexible.
 The SIX Listing Rules and various additional rules issued by SIX set out the main steps a company has to undertake for a listing of its shares.
 In particular, the SIX Listing Rules require that a listing application be submitted and a prospectus be approved and published prior to the shares being admitted to trading on SIX.
 The SIX prospectus review and approval process takes 20 trading days.
 Generally, the SIX approval process for prospectuses is less onerous than in most EU jurisdictions and the United States.
-For example, the review by SIX is typically limited to a scheme rule check and amended drafts of the listing prospectus can be filed within the 20-SIX trading day review period without adversely affecting the offering's timeline.
+For example, the review by SIX is typically limited to a scheme rule check, and amended drafts of the listing prospectus can be filed within the 20-SIX-trading-day review period without adversely affecting the offering's timeline.
 In practice, the approval process is structured so that SIX approval is obtained before printing of the prospectus and the start of the offering period.

-It should be noted that the issuance or placement of equity securities (as opposed to their listing) does not currently require registration with or authorisation by FINMA or any other regulatory body in Switzerland.
-However, pursuant to the new proposed prospectus regime under FinSA, any prospectus for a public offering would need to be approved by a competent authority (see 'Update and trends').
+The issuance or placement of equity securities (as opposed to their listing) does not currently require registration with or authorisation by FINMA or any other regulatory body in Switzerland.
+However, pursuant to the new prospectus regime under FinSA, any prospectus for a public offering will need to be approved by a competent authority (see question 20).